Reconstruction of scalar functions and vector fields from weighted V-line transforms with swinging branches: Longitudinal and transverse V-line transforms with their first moments ( a1 )

 \subsection{Recovery of a vector field \texorpdfstring{$\vf$}{f} from \texorpdfstring{$\Lc_{1}\vf$}{Lf}/\texorpdfstring{$\Tc_{1}\vf$}{Lf} and \texorpdfstring{$\Lc^1_{1}\vf$}{Lf}/\texorpdfstring{$\Tc^1_{1}\vf$}{Tf}}

-In this subsection, we show that a vector field $\vf$ can be recovered either from the combination of the longitudinal V-line transform $\Lc_{1}\vf$ and its first moment $\Lc^1_{1}\vf$ or from the knowledge of the transverse V-line transform $\Tc_{1}\vf$ and its first moment $\Tc^1_{1}\vf$. \begin{thr} Let $\vf \in C_c^2(S^1; \Db).$ Then $\vf$ can be recovered explicitly from $\Lc_1\vf$ and $\Lc_1^1\vf.$ \end{thr} \begin{proof} Recall, from equation \eqref{eq:decomposition}, a vector field $\vf$ can be decomposed as follows:
+In this subsection, we show that a vector field $\vf$ can be recovered in two different ways: from the combination of the longitudinal VLT $\Lc_{1}\vf$ and its first moment $\Lc^1_{1}\vf$, as well as from the knowledge of the transverse VLT $\Tc_{1}\vf$ and its first moment $\Tc^1_{1}\vf$. \begin{thr} Any vector field $\vf \in C_c^2(S^1; \Db)$ can be explicitly recovered from $\Lc_1\vf$ and $\Lc_1^1\vf.$ \end{thr} \begin{proof} Recall from equation \eqref{eq:decomposition} that a vector field $\vf$ can be decomposed as follows:

-We showed in the previous subsection that the scalar function $\psi$ is completely determined from the knowledge of $\Lc_1\vf$.
-To complete the proof of the theorem, we need to show that $\varphi$ can be recovered from the knowledge of reconstructed $\psi$ and $\Lc_1^1\vf$. \\ Applying $\Lc^1$ on the decomposition mentioned above, we get
+We showed in the previous subsection that the scalar function $\psi$ is completely determined by the knowledge of $\Lc_1\vf$.
+To complete the proof of the theorem, we need to show that $\varphi$ can be recovered from the knowledge of reconstructed $\psi$ and $\Lc_1^1\vf$. \\ Applying $\Lc^1$ to the decomposition mentioned above, we get

-Using the inversion of $\Vc_{-1}$ discussed in Theorem \ref{scalar_focal_rec} below, we recover $\varphi$, which completes the proof of the theorem. \end{proof}
+Using the inversion of $\Vc_{-1}$ discussed in Theorem \ref{scalar_focal_rec}, we recover $\varphi$, which completes the proof. \end{proof}

 \begin{thr} Let $\vf \in C_c^2(S^1; \Db).$ Then $\vf$ can be recovered explicitly from $\Tc_1\vf$ and $\Tc_1^1\vf.$ \end{thr} \begin{proof} We again start with the decomposition

 In this case, $\varphi$ is known from the knowledge of $\Tc_1\vf$, and we aim to recover $\psi$ using the additional information $\Tc_1^1\vf$.
 Consider,